 The main ways to lose German citizenship are applying for and receiving citizenship of another country without prior permission from Germany (§ 25 StAG), voluntarily serving in the armed forces of another country (§ 28 StAG) and renunciation (§ 26 StAG).

 But it becomes endlessly more complex because different laws were in place at different times.
 Until 1949 or 1953, depending on the specific circumstances, German women who married a foreign man automatically lost German citizenship.
 Until 1913, German citizenship could be lost by living abroad for more than 10 years and not registering with a German consulate.
-And then, between 1933 and 1945, the Nazis stripped many people of German citizenship as an act of punishment or because of their anti-Semitic ideology.
+And then, between 1933 and 1945, the Nazis stripped many people of German citizenship as an act of punishment or out of anti-Semitic ideology.

 2. I am a history buff.
 Tell me more about that Nazi policy.

 Ok.
 In November 1941, the German Reich passed a law that deprived all Jewish Germans who were living abroad at the time (or moved abroad later) of their German citizenship.